jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

 ~~~~~~~~~~
 RelevantCAASet(domain):
-  for domain is not ".":
+  while domain is not ".":
     if CAA(domain) is not Empty:
       return CAA(domain)
     domain = Parent(domain)